 this could be you!

-we’d like to thank the students at Haggerston for their time, and their input. it was incredibly inspiring to hear what they really, really think, and to be able to provide them with the space to discuss the issues without anyone shouting them down, as so often happens on social media.
+we’d like to thank all of the students who’ve participated in lunch for democracy for their time, and their input. it’s incredibly inspiring to hear what they really think, and to be able to provide them with the space to discuss the issues without anyone shouting them down, as so often happens on social media.

 Chanecia